 Insects: Students explore a range of creative processes to draw insects from life as well as a range of exciting artists, inspiring them to create their own ‘hybrid insect’ sculpture.

-The Built Environment: Students are taught about Architecture and start to create GCSE standard artist pages within their sketchbooks.
+Cultural Capital: Students are taught about conceptual and cultural art through the investigation of African Culture, Apartheid to present day racism, such as BLM.
+Students start to create GCSE standard artist pages within their sketchbooks.
 They are taught to refine their skills ready for GCSE Art.

 Key Stage 4